cdaylward/nosecone/README.md

 ## Example (run)

-`nscn run` is not complete, however it will perform simple discovery, cache images locally, validate the them, create a rootfs, and execute the app inside a new app container.
+`nscn run` is not complete, however it will perform simple discovery, cache images locally, validate them, create a rootfs, and execute the app inside a new app container.

 nosecone.net/example/test is an existing example app, the following example should work (-stdout reads the app container's pty and writes to stdout):